22 July 2020

 Libraries systems appear to be one of the success stories of shared services in local government.
 At July 2109 over 90 Library authorities (around 45%) were part of one kind of shared Library Management System (LMS) shared service.
 As many library authorities are already shared services it means that over half of the UK councils are in a shared LMS.
-There is a national shared service (for discovering books and resources) and by 2015 over a quarter of UK *Library* authorities (representing a higher share of councils) share a library system.
-Some like the selms consortium and The London Libraries Consortium are very large indeed.
+Over a quarter of UK *Library* authorities (representing a higher share of councils) share a library system.
+Some like the selms consortium and The Libraries Consortium are very large indeed.
 Some shared services, like the September 2015 contract for a library system for Wales, are national in scope.
 The Welsh initiative anticipates savings of 60-70%.

 SELMS Consortium - reflecting our shared values of customer service, value for money and innovation.
 Hilary Ballard, DCMS Library blog.
 1 November 2018.
 SELMS consortium manager Hilary Ballard writes about the project’s development, and the benefits it offers today.